parkie0517/SemanticKITTI-MultiFrameGeneration/README.md

 - If you want to understand how the code works, I suggest you first understand the pseudo algorithm I made.
 - The image below is the pseudo algorithm that I made before creating the actual code.
 - I think it is very important to create a simple pseudo algorithm before coding something very complicated.
-- The pseudo algorithm helps you not get lost in the complicated steps of coding.
+- The pseudo algorithm helps you not get lost during the complicated steps of coding.
 ![alt text](./image_src/algorithm.png)